Xuanniee/SC3020-ProjectTwo/readme.md

 ## Setup

 ### Docker environment
+NOTE: This step is not necessary if you wish to run Postgresql directly on your machine.

 To create an isolated postgresql instance, the following instructions can be followed to run postgresql in a docker container.
-However, the data must still be initialised by the user
+However, the data must still be initialised by the user.

 * Install docker, it will come with docker compose CLI.
     + https://www.docker.com/products/docker-desktop/